 Although manual reset is not normally required, the A/B counters have their own reset bit.
-Alternatively, the A and B counters can be reset using the shared reset bit of the R, A, and B counters.
-Note that these reset bits are not self-clearing.
+The A and B counters can be reset using the shared reset bit of the R, A, and B counters.
+They can also be reset through a SYNC operation.